OpenNMS-Archives/smnnepo/MINION.markdown

 The sampler-repo contents are wrapped in a webapp that can be served from the OpenNMS jetty server to provide a centralized distribution point for all connected Minion devices.
 This is the default configuration for Minion deployments.

-* **Risk:** Jetty cannot handle amount of connections required when Minion devices download JAR files leading to DDoS of normal OpenNMS webapp
+* **Issue:** It is possible that Jetty cannot handle amount of connections required when Minion devices download JAR files leading to DDoS of normal OpenNMS webapp.
-* **Risk:** Network traffic required to install features on Minion devices could be too high (50MB per instance * 4000 instances = 200GB of network traffic per deployment)
+* **Issue:** Network traffic required to install features on Minion devices could be too high (50MB per instance * 4000 instances = 200GB of network traffic per deployment).

 * **Future:** Ability to run repo-webapp as a Karaf WAR feature so that clusters could share one copy?